The Honors College

 Honors students have the unique opportunity to reside in Houts: Honors College Hall, where they live, learn, and become part of a close-knit community of outstanding students and engaged citizens.
 Residents of Houts: Honors College Hall cultivate relationships that enhance and support their educational experiences and provide the foundation for life-long ties.

-- Funding for research, creative work, and study abroad travel
+- Funding and advisement for study abroad travel

 - Advisement from the Dean of The Honors College